Semantic HELM: A Human-Readable Memory for Reinforcement Learning: Additional results

 Further, we visualize token mappings for objects the agent encounters in the continuous recognition task of Psychlab in \cref{fig:dmlab_samples}.
 The majority of token retrievals are semantically correct.
 However, sometimes the agent confuses different objects or conflates to the same token for different objects.
 An example for that are two middle objects in row 4 which are both mapped to the token \emph{icon}, or the first two objects in row 6 that are mapped to the token \emph{tuber}.
 We suspect that this occurs due to downscaling to a lower resolution which is conducted within the DMLab engine.
 Indeed, when taking a closer look at token retrievals at a higher resolution, they are mapped to different tokens (see \cref{fig:dmlab_corrects}).
 Therefore, we consider two different aspects on how to alleviate this issue, (i) increasing the resolution of the observations and (ii) retrieving more than one token for an observation.
 The former results in increased computational complexity, which we aim to avoid, since the task is computationally very expensive already.
 The latter assumes that the retrieval differs at least in their top-$k$ most likely tokens and is a viable solution.

-\section{Additional Results}
+\section{Additional results}

-We show results for PPO, HELM, HELMv2, and SHELM on all Avalon tasks after 10\,M and 50\,M interaction steps in \cref{tab:avalon_hns_10m} and \cref{tab:avalon_hns_50m}, respectively.
-The addition of the history branch in HELM results in a significantly higher mean human normalized score after 10\,M training steps ($p=7.45\text{e-}29$).
-SHELM attains the highest score on average after 10\,M timesteps.
-However, there is no significant difference between the HELM variants.
-After 50\,M interaction steps we observe a drastic improvement for the PPO baseline, whereas performance of HELMv2 and SHELM stagnates.
-Since SHELM is demonstrably capable of extracting semantics from Avalon environments (see \cref{fig:avalon_episodes_appendix}), we believe that the main reason for these results is that the Avalon tasks do not really require the agent to use its memory.
+We show results for PPO, HELM, HELMv2, and SHELM on all Avalon tasks after 10\,M interaction steps in \cref{tab:avalon_hns_10m}.
+Dreamerv2 attains the highest score on average after 10\,M timesteps, but performs on-par with SHELM.
+Further, there is no significant difference between the HELM variants though.
+Since SHELM is demonstrably capable of extracting semantics from Avalon environments (see \cref{fig:avalon_episodes_appendix}), we believe that the main reason for these results is that the Avalon tasks do not require the agent to use its memory.

+To further investigate this finding we run the memory-less PPO baseline for 50\,M interaction steps and compare it to results reported in \citet{albrecht_avalon_2022} in \cref{tab:avalon_50m}.
+Surprisingly, our PPO baseline significantly outperforms the PPO baseline of \citet{albrecht_avalon_2022}.
+Further, we find that our PPO baseline performs on-par with all other memory-based baselines, yielding further evidence that a memory mechanism is not imperative to solve the Avalon tasks.